ianfoster/ESGF_LLM_Experiments/README.md

 **Data Sources:** Argonne National Lab (ALCF) and Oak Ridge National Lab (ORNL)

-## Research Studies
+This page describes the set up for the experiments and some simple studies that illustrate how the agent+LLM was used to interact with ESGF.

-This project includes four in-depth climate research studies analyzing compound hazards and societal impacts:
+The following table provides pointers to four additional studies analyzing compound hazards and societal impacts:

 | Study | Key Finding | Full Report |
 |-------|-------------|-------------|